“Stand fast therefore in the liberty by which Christ has made us free, and do not be entangled again with a yoke of bondage”

 It is important for believers to take a firm stand on the grace principle.
 It is not enough to float along.
 Christians must persist in their understanding and application of grace.
 It takes attentiveness to sustain our freedom in Christ.
 Legalism will creep back into our Christian lives if we are not on our toes spiritually.

-The “therefore” harks back to chapter 4 where Paul used the word “free” in relation to Sarah the freewoman.
-We take our stand in liberty in view of our freedom in Christ.
+The “therefore” harks back to chapter 4, where Paul used the word “free” in relation to Sarah, the freewoman.
+We take our stand in liberty because of our freedom in Christ.

 in the liberty

 “Liberty” is our license to walk with God freely (Galatians 5:13).
 The Christian has manumission from the bondage of trying to measure up to God’s standards.
 In the Roman Empire, slaves could not purchase their freedom.
 Their masters paid for their freedom to the temple treasury.
 A god then set them free.
 No one could enslave them again, for they were the property of the god.
 Freed slaves received a document to certify their liberty.
 Christians have their certification of liberty by the cross of Christ.